LyondellBasell Industries N.V. (LYB) Stock: A Closer Look at the Analyst Ratings

 Atlantic Equities gave a rating of “Overweight” to LYB, setting the target price at $110 in the report published on January 31st of the current year.

-Volatility was left at 2.42%, however, over the last 30 days, the volatility rate increased by 3.16%, as shares sank -13.48% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.42% upper at present.
+Volatility was left at 2.61%, however, over the last 30 days, the volatility rate increased by 3.26%, as shares sank -14.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.42% lower at present.

 Insider Trading